Pondicherry Itinerary for 3 days- So French, yet so Desi

 Other hotels I recommend based on location and reviews:

-- The Promenade – Was my top choice in the last trip but missed it by whiskers
+- The Promenade – Was my top choice on the last trip but missed it by whiskers

 - Le Pondy (luxury beach and lake resort)

-- Hotel Atithi (mid-budget hotel opposite to Shenbaga)
+- Hotel Atithi (mid-budget hotel opposite Shenbaga Hotel)